-A 0% APR finance deal isn't quite as common as it was pre-pandemic, and most deals do require you to put your hand in your pocket to pay a deposit.
-But provided you're a little flexible on the model and trim you're after, 0% car finance deals are out there.
+A 0% APR finance deal can be a great way of getting behind the wheel of a new car.
+It's something of a best of both worlds, as it gives you the convenience of paying monthly, but also means not having to stump up more than the car's on-the-road price for the privilege.
+Yes, most deals do require you to put your hand in your pocket to pay a deposit.
+But provided you're a little flexible on the model and trim you're after, or have a car to trade in, there are 0% car finance deals out there for the taking.

 The result is lower monthly payments and the fact that you're only paying for the cost of the car if you elect to settle the optional final payment.
 One thing to bear in mind though is that you might be required to put down a larger deposit than if you were paying interest on a PCP deal, but that's a consideration you have to weigh up with your financial circumstances.